Lightmatter/django-hydra/{{cookiecutter.repo_name}}/README.md

     {...rest}
 />
 ```
-or for multiple select field
+or for multiple select field that you want to remove duplicates from the returned options
 ```
 <AutoCompleteField
   fullWidth